Components Layouts

 Layouts

 A stylish, responsive layout system for your web app.
-Choose from 3 different layouts, each with a light and dark version.
+Choose sidebar or stacked, each with a light and dark version.

 Open demo